agmbk/boo/README.md

 Decryption happens on the stack.
 The cost is O(n), where n is the length of the data in bytes.

-All decrypted types except `String` and `CStr` are stored on the stack.
+- All decrypted types except `String` and `CStr` are stored on the stack without performance overhead.
-`&str` and `&CStr` decryption are stored into their heap-allocated variants.
+- `&str` and `&CStr` decryption are stored into their heap-allocated variants.
+- Special case: binary strings are decrypted into owned `[u8]` arrays.

 ## Roadmap